-What is the Irish Conference or Event visa?
+What is the Conference or Event visa?

 What is the visa application process?

 The Single entry short-stay permits you to enter Ireland one time only, so you will be unable to re-enter the country if you leave without submitting another visa application.
 Oppositely, the multiple-entry short-stay visas allow you to enter and re-enter Ireland as long as your visa is valid.
 Do note that Irish immigration typically only approves multiple entries for conference or event visa applicants in certain, limited circumstances.

-- Your valid, current passport
+- Your valid international passport

 - Two passport-sized coloured photographs

-- Signed and dated application summary sheets from the online application with your passport number
+- Signed and dated application summary sheets from the online application

-- Receipt of application visa fee
+- Receipt of application payment fees

 - Proof of medical and travel insurance